Their neighbors couldn’t get to vaccine sites. So they created ‘Joe’s Covee Car’ and offered free rides.

-In the past two weeks, Cicchetti and his partner Shirley Limburg, 59, have given at least a dozen rides to residents unable to get to appointments on their own.
-The service, which launched in the beginning of April and was first reported by NJ.com, is free and mainly funded by the couple, Cicchetti and Limburg told The Washington Post.
+In the past two weeks, Cicchetti and his partner, Shirley Limburg, 59, have given at least a dozen rides to residents unable to get to appointments on their own.
+The service, which launched at the beginning of the month and was first reported by NJ.com, is free and mainly funded by the couple, Cicchetti and Limburg told The Washington Post.

 Their motto is simple: “Help stop covid-19.
 One ride, one shot at a time.”